alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 In RAW CY_BORG, attribute modifiers range from -3 to +3 (with an average modifier of +0) vs. a standard DR12 (DR ranges from 6 to 18).
 This implies an average success probability of 45%, a max success probability of 90% (+3 vs DR6) and a minimum success probability of 0% (-3 vs. DR18).

 Adding skill ratings increases the range of modifiers from -3 to +7.
-This makes PVNKS slightly more competent, which is probably OK because Shadowrunners are competent operators.
+This makes PVNKS slightly more competent, which is probably OK because Shadowrunners are professional operators.
 A trained PC has now a 55% chance of success against a normal task, while a world-class expert (**Master**) has a 80% chance.
 If you prefer to keep the game gritty, scale up the DR list on p.41 by 1 or 2 points (e.g., standard DR become 13 or 14).

 | **Skill** | **Associated Attributes** |